-Halberstadt, A. G., Parker, A. E.*, & Castro, V. L.* (in press).
-Nonverbal communication: Developmental perspectives.
+Halberstadt, A. G., Parker, A. E., & Castro, V. L. (2013).
+Nonverbal communication: Developmental perspectives (pp. 93-127).
 In J. A. Hall & M. L. Knapp (Eds.)
-Handbook of Communication Science (Vol. 2).
-Berlin: Mouton de Gruyter.
+Handbook of communication science (Vol. 2): Nonverbal communication.
+Berlin: de Gruyter Mouton.

 Parker, A. E., Halberstadt, A. G., Dunsmore, J. C., Townley, G. E., Bryant, A., Jr., Thompson, J. A., & Beale, K. S. (2012).
 “Emotions are a window into one’s heart”: A qualitative analysis of parental beliefs about children’s emotions across three ethnic groups.
 Monographs of the Society for Research in Child Development, 77, 1-144.